In recent decades there has been renewed interest in the possibility of undiscovered tunnels and chambers beneath the Great Sphinx of Giza.

 The structure illustrated on the stela integrates aspects of the hieroglyph O33 representing a palace or tomb facade, and O21 meaning a shrine or temple to form a combined hieroglyph upon which the Sphinx rests.

-First, the granite sarcophagus of Menkaure found inside Giza's 3rd and smallest pyramid replicates this style of representation of a palace or tomb facade.
+First, the granite sarcophagus of Menkaure, discovered inside Giza’s third and smallest pyramid, replicates the architectural style of a palace or tomb façade.

 Second, Pliny the Elder's account of the Great Sphinx dating to the 1st century CE states: